glecorve/irisa-text-normalizer/README.md

 The tools provided here are split into 3 steps:
 1. Tokenisation (adding blanks around punctation marks, dealing with special cases like URLs, etc.)
-2. General normalisation (leading to homogeneous texts where (almost) information have been lost and where tags have been added for some entities)
+2. Generic normalisation (leading to homogeneous texts where (almost) information have been lost and where tags have been added for some entities)
-3. Specific normalisation (projection the generic texts into specific forms)
+3. Specific normalisation (projection of the generic texts into specific forms)

 ## Supported languages:

 - English
 - French

-## Configuration

-See INSTALL file

 ## Commands